 A Life Less Complicated: Tips for Using These Tools Every Day

 - Look for connections between tools.
-For example, Hemingway makes your content sound better, Yoast SEO make it stand out.
+For example, Hemingway makes your content sound better, Yoast SEO makes it stand out in the SERPs.

 - Never make sweeping changes without testing them first, this is where things like Heatmap come into play